 Revenue and Expenses vs. Cash Flow

-I cannot tell you the number of times I have set across the table from a retailer who was dumbfounded by this.
-Their P&L's that say they are profitable, but they cannot pay their bills.
-Manage cash flow wisely and this will never happen to you.
+Retailers are sometimes dumbfounded by this.
+Their P&L's say they are profitable, but they cannot pay their bills.
+Manage cash flow wisely, and this will never happen to you.
 Use the P&L to analyze your performance, but remember what it is telling you and what it is not telling you.